ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

    {: codeblock}

    where,
-   - region: Region name where the service instance is created.
+   - region: Region where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
-   - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
+   - guid: Instance ID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - collectionId: Id of the collection created in App Configuration service instance under the Collections section.
+   - collectionId: ID of the collection created in App Configuration service instance under the Collections section.
-   - environmentId: Id of the environment created in App Configuration service instance under the Environments section.
+   - environmentId: ID of the environment created in App Configuration service instance under the Environments section.

    ### Option to use a persistent cache for configuration
    {: #ac-init-cache-node-sdk}

-   In order for your application and SDK to continue its operations even during the unlikely scenario of App Configuration service going down, you can configure the SDK to work using a persistent cache.
-The SDK uses the persistent cache to store the App Configuration data that will be available across your application restarts.
+   In order for your application and SDK to continue its operations during the unlikely unavailability of the {{site.data.keyword.appconfig_short}} server, you can configure the SDK to use a persistent cache.
+The SDK uses the persistent cache to store {{site.data.keyword.appconfig_short}} data that is available across your application restarts.
    ```javascript
    // 1. default (without persistent cache)
    client.setContext(collectionId, environmentId)